MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-element-prompts.md

 }
 ```

-## Get Information About an Attribute Element Prompt
+## Get information about an attribute element prompt

 You use the following REST API endpoints to get information about attribute element prompts applied to dossier, document, and report objects in the metadata, as well as instances of those objects: